r3muxd/MonoGame/Documentation/README.md

 TODO!

 ### API Reference
 The API reference documentation is a big part of the documentation effort for MonoGame.
 The documentation is written in the [C# XML format](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments) and is inline to the MonoGame source code.
-The final web pages with API documentation are generated using [SharpDoc](http://sharpdx.org/documentation/tools/sharpdoc).
+The API is extracted by docfx and built into web pages. docfx supports adding to or overwriting API documentation in separate files.
+This feature can be used to write extensive remarks or example implementations while keeping the source code clean.
+The easiest way to create an override file is to click the "Improve this Doc" link on an API reference page.

 #### Every Word Should Contain Value
 Every word in the reference documentation should provide information beyond the API itself.
 Documentation that only rehashes or rephrases what is already apparent in the class, method, parameter, or property name has zero value and wastes time for both the writer and reader.